Infraclavicular block

 • Top-up with targeted ultrasound-guided supplementation (if safe dose allows) or distal peripheral nerve blocks.

-• Convert to GA if inadequate surgical conditions or patient discomfort; prioritise patient safety and communication with surgeons.
+• Convert to GA if inadequate surgical conditions or patient discomfort, prioritise patient safety and communication with surgeons.

 Complications and management